jskherman/cistercian-numerals-api/README.md

 2. Open a web browser and navigate to `http://localhost:8000` to see the API documentation and usage instructions.

-3. To generate a Cistercian numeral image, make a GET request to `/{number}`, where `{number}` is the integer you want to represent.
+3. To generate a Cistercian numeral image, make a GET request to `/{number}`, where `{number}` is a positive/negative integer you want to represent.
 For example:
    ```
    http://localhost:8000/42
    ```